Year 4 2022 - 2023

 Term 2 - Spring

-During Spring Term, our topic changes to a history focus - The Ancient Greeks, who they were, where and how they lived, the Olympics and Greek Gods.
+During Spring Term, we focus more on our historical units - The Ancient Greeks, who they were, where and how they lived, the Olympics and Greek Gods.
+We also look at traditional tales and explore the links between our 'myths' and the myths and legends of other cultures.

-In Literacy we look at Myths - linking this to the Ancient Greeks, diary entries, newspaper articles and poetry.
+In Literacy we look at Myths - specifically the tale of Orpheus and Eurydice.
+We think about what moral tales are and why they were important.
+We then move on to look at 50 different ways to tell Cinderella, focussing on the moral themes running through each story type.
+We also look at discussion and explanation texts, as well as free verse poetry.
 Our whole class reading book is the non fiction - 'How to be an Ancient Greek in 25 Easy Stages' - focusing on features of non fiction texts as well as retrieval and vocabulary skills.
-Our reading for pleasure includes The Firemaker's Daughter by Philip Pullman and Perry Angels Suitcase by Glenda Millard.
+Our reading for pleasure includes 'Percy Jackson and the Lightning Thief' by Rick Riordan as well as Charlotte's Web.

 In Science, we look at Animals and Humans, identifying the major organs of the body and understanding the basic parts of the digestive system which leads to a rather interesting and fun experiment.
-We also learn about electricity, learning about electrical circuits.
+We also learn about electricity, learning about electrical circuits and components.

 Term 3 - Summer